kianweelee/kianweelee/README.md

   * Helped to create highly-impactful dashboards using R shiny to assist stackholders in their decisions
   * Generate interfaces using R shiny to streamline existing workflow
   * Digitalise existing warehouse system using R shiny to improve data capturing and accountability
-- Currently working as a software developer
+- Currently working as a valuation analyst with a mixture of software development
   * Developed primarily on the frontend using React
   * Developed REST APIs
   * Construct, design and manage PostgreSQL database
 - Spend majority of my freetime after work and weekends coding my own projects 🤓
-  * Currently learning javascript by building an ecommerce platform (Private repo)

 ## Metrics 📊